mhuzaifa0110/Numpy-Only-Face-Recognition-ShallowNN/README.txt

     python main.py --train

 This will:
-1. Load Huzaifa images from `dataset/me/`
+1. Load True images from `dataset/me/`
 2. Preprocess (grayscale, resize to 720x720, normalize)
 3. Split into 60% train / 20% val / 20% test
 4. Train the shallow neural network for 200 epochs
-5. Save weights to `results/model_params.npz`
+5. Save weights to `results/model_params.npz`.
+This step is important if you are running the model first time and you have freshly downloaded it from github.
+The npz file must be there in the results folder.
 6. Plot training/validation loss to `results/training_loss.png`
 7. Print evaluation summary to console